-Whether you have a dedicated IT team on staff who needs to be more innovation-focused, or your business is looking for comprehensive managed IT services, it’s important to ask the right questions when selecting an IT partner for your business.
+Whether you have a dedicated IT team on staff who needs to be more innovation-focused or your business is ready for a more mature IT services provider who is security-focused, it is important to ask the right questions when selecting an IT partner.
 Doing your homework on a Managed Service Provider, or MSP, before hiring them is as important as choosing a reputable accountant or lawyer who will best serve your needs and add strategic value to your organization.

-With that in mind, here are 7 great questions we have been asked and that you should pose to any IT services company at the top of your consideration list.
+With that in mind, here are seven (7) great questions we have been asked and that you should pose to any IT services company at the top of your consideration list.

 1. ASK THE MANAGED SERVICE PROVIDER'S CURRENT CUSTOMERS HOW THINGS ARE GOING.